128technology/docs/docs/cc_fips_otp_router_install.md

 ### Enable Strict Host Key Checking

-Enabling strict host key checking allows secure communication between the conductor and a configured router.
+Enabling strict `host-key-checking` provides secure communication between the conductor and a configured router.
-Similar to SSH, there are two host key checking options; `accept-new` which accepts the key on first connection, and, `yes` which requires the host key to be provisioned manually.
+Similar to SSH, there are two `host-key-checking` options; `yes` which requires the host key to be provisioned manually, or `accept-new` which accepts the key on first connection.

-There are two configuration parameters where this can be set:
+There are two configuration parameters where `host-key-checking` can be set:

 - **`inter-router host-key-checking`** controls host key verification between a router and the conductor.
 When set to `yes`, strict host key checking is enabled between the router and the conductor.
 However, the host keys must be manually provisioned on each router.